Kalmyks: Life in the Russian Empire

 The disruptions to Kalmyk society caused by the exodus and the Torghut participation in the Pugachev Rebellion precipitated a major realignment in Kalmyk tribal structure.
 The government divided the Kalmyks into three administrative units attached, according to their respective locations, to the district governments of Astrakhan, Stavropol and the Don and appointed a special Russian official bearing the title of "Guardian of the Kalmyk People" for purposes of administration.
 The government also resettled some small groups of Kalmyks along the Ural, Terek and Kuma rivers and in Siberia.

 The redistricting divided the now dominant Dörbet tribe into three separate administrative units.
 Those in the western Kalmyk Steppe were attached to the Astrakhan district government.
 They were called Baga (Lesser) Dörbet.
 By contrast, the Dörbets who moved to the northern part of the Stavropol province were called Ike (Greater) Dörbet even though their population was smaller.
 Finally, the Kalmyks of the Don became known as Buzava.
 Although they were composed of elements of all the Kalmyk tribes, the Buzava claimed descent from the Torghut tribe.
 Their name is derived from two tributaries of the Don River: Busgai and Busuluk.
 In 1798, Tsar Paul I recognized the Don Kalmyks as Don Cossacks.
-As such, they received the same rights and benefits as their Russian counterparts in exchange for providing national military services (Bajanowa, 1976:68–71).
+As such, they received the same rights and benefits as their Russian counterparts in exchange for providing national military services.
 At the end of the Napoleonic Wars, Kalmyk cavalry units in Russian service entered Paris.

 Over time, the Kalmyks gradually created fixed settlements with houses and temples, in place of transportable round felt yurts.
 In 1865, Elista, the future capital of the Kalmyk Autonomous Soviet Socialist Republic was founded.
 This process lasted until well after the October Revolution of 1917.